VictoriaChoy/victoriachoy.github.io/README.md

 <img src="teaching and learning s.gif" align="center"/>

-My understanding of a teacher's roles has been developing since I practiced the _huamnistic approach_ in the beginning of my teaching career, or earlier as a _service-oriented_ sales, R&D, and administration manager for both my colleagues and clients, one of whom became my business partner in a startup smart-tech company with a multinational team.
-I think a teacher is a _facilitator_ of students for their learning in both local and global context, and personal growth in life, an _engaging instructor_ seeking to make learning meaningful by connecting inquiry with students' life experiences, a _life-long inquirer_ for innovative pedagogy, effective practice, and changing identity, a _collaborator_ and dedicated _servant for the learning community_, and above all, a _global citizen_.
+My understanding of a teacher's roles has been developing since I practiced the **huamnistic approach** in the beginning of my teaching career, or earlier as a **service-oriented** sales, R&D, and administration manager for both my colleagues and clients, one of whom became my business partner in a startup smart-tech company with a multinational team.
+I think a teacher is a **facilitator** of students for their learning in both local and global context, and personal growth in life, an **engaging instructor** seeking to make learning meaningful by connecting inquiry with students' life experiences, a **life-long inquirer** for innovative pedagogy, effective practice, and changing identity, a **collaborator** and dedicated **servant for the learning community**, and above all, a **global citizen"" in IB's global community.

 Product Concept of The Co-developed Power Plant